RickStrahl/BlogPosts/2019-04/Adventures-in-.NET-SDK-Installation-SDKs-not-Showing-Up/AdventuresInNetSdkInstallationSdksNotShowingUp.md

 I tried all sorts of stuff to try and get this to work that didn't work:

 * **Repair Installed the 2.2 SDKs**
 Just to be sure I went and repaired two of the SDK installs to see if that would bring them back in the `dotnet --info` list - but no joy.

 * **Added explicit `global.json`**
 I created a `global.json` with a very specific SDK version that I know was installed.
 Building the project now tells me that the specific version of the SDK is not installed.
 No joy.

 I've been having a bunch of version mishaps lately with .NET Core so in my frustration I yelled loudly on Twitter :innocent: I'll come to regret that later...

 ### Success #1: Uninstall the .NET Core 3.0 SDK
-So the first and obvious solution after all the above failed was to uninstall the .NET Core 3.0 SDK and sure enough removing the SDK fixed the 2.2 SDKs and I had my proper display back.
+So the first and obvious solution after all the above failed was to uninstall the .NET Core 3.0 SDK and sure enough removing the SDK fixed the 2.2 SDKs and I had my proper SDK list back.

 ![](OldSdksWorkingAgain.png)